-NOTICE OF 1995 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 1995 ANNUAL MEETING OF SHARHOLDERS

-The Annual Meeting of Shareholders of Croff Oil Company (hereinafter "the Company" or "Croff") will be held on Company" or "Croff") will be held on , 1995 at the Company's offices at 1433 Seventeenth Street, Suite 220, Denver, Colorado 80202, at 2:00 p.m.
-(MDT). the meeting will be held for the following purposes:
+The Annual Meeting of Shareholders of Croff Oil Company (hereinafter "the Company" or "Croff") will be held on February 28, 1996, at the Company's offices at 1433 Seventeenth Street, Suite 220, Denver, Colorado 80202, at 10:00 a.m.
+(MDT).
+The meeting will be held for the following purposes:

-Election of five directors to the Board of Directors for the Company.
-All of such presentDirector/Nominees, (Mr. Gerald Jensen, Mr. Richard H. Mandel, Jr., Mr. Edwin W. Peiker, Jr., Mr. Dilworth A. Nebeker and Mr. Julian D. Jensen) currently hold office and have been nominated for re-election by management.
+(1) Election of five directors to the Board of Directors for the Company.
+All of such present Director/Nominees, (Mr. Gerald Jensen, Mr.

+Richard H. Mandel, Jr., Mr. Edwin W. Peiker, Jr., Mr. Dilworth A. Nebeker and Mr. Julian D. Jensen) currently hold office and have been nominated for reelection by management.
 Shareholders may also vote upon such other nominations as may be made.

 (2) To ratify the appointment of Causey, Demgen & Moore as independent certified public accountants of the Company for the fiscal year of 1995.

+(3) To approve creation of Five Million (5,000,000) Class A Preferred Shares as described in the Proxy Materials.

+(4) Approve creation of 520,000 Special Class B Preferred Shares to be issued to existing shareholders as described in Proxy Materials, and the Pledge of Oil and Gas Assets to these Shares.

+(5) To change the name of the Company to CROFF ENTERPRISES, INC.

-To transact such other business as may be incident to or properly come before the Annual Meeting, or any adjournments thereof.
-The transfer books will not be closed, but only shareholders of record at the close of business on June31, 1995 will be entitled to notice of and to vote at $\frac{1}{2}$ the Annual Meeting.
+(6) To transact such other business as may be incident to or properly come before the Annual Meeting, or any adjournments thereof.

+The transfer books will not be closed, but only shareholders of record at the close of business on December 31, 1995 will be entitled to notice of and to vote at the Annual Meeting.

 You are requested to vote, date and sign the enclosed Proxy and return it at your earliest convenience.
-The Management of the Company would request that you sign and return your Proxy even if you plan on attendingthe Annual Meeting to ensure that a Quorum can be counted in advance.
+The Management of the Company would request that you sign and return your Proxy even if you plan on attending the Annual Meeting to ensure that a Quorum can be counted in advance.
 You will be entitled to revoke your Proxy and vote in person at the Annual Meeting should you so elect.
 If you plan to attend the Annual Meeting, would you please so indicate of the place provided on the Proxy.

-We hope to see you at the meeting and each of you are cordially invited to By Order of the Board of Directors Gerald L. Jensen Chairman of the Board Dated: , 1995 CROFF OIL COMPANY PROXY FORM AND BALLOT , 1995 ANNUAL MEETING, Please complete, sign and provide any additional information on this Proxy Statement and return it to the Company by mailing it back prior to 1995 in the enclosed envelope.
-Against Abstain Proposal Election of all current management nominees to the Board of Directors.
-If voting against election of all, indicate below your individual IF YOU DO NOT VOTE FOR ALL CURRENT NOMINEES ABOVE, YOU MAY VOTE INDIVIDUALLY AS TO EACH PROPOSED DIRECTOR BELOW.
-Abstain Against For Mr. Gerald L. Jensen, Dir. and Pres.
-Mr. Richard H. Mandel, Jr., Director Mr. Edwin Peiker, Director & Sec.
-Mr. Dilworth A. Nebeker, Director $$\operatorname{Mr}.$$ Julian D. Jensen, Director Election to retain Causey, Demgen & Moore as independent CPAs for the Company.
+We hope to see you at the meeting and each of you are cordially invited to attend.

+By Order of the Board of Directors

+Gerald L. Jensen Chairman of the Board

+Dated: January 31, 1996

+CROFF OIL COMPANY PROXY FORM AND BALLOT ANNUAL MEETING, February 28, 1996

+Please complete, sign and provide any additional information on this Proxy Statement and return it to the Company by mailing it back prior to February 24, 1996 in the enclosed envelope.

+For Against Abstain Proposal Election of all current management nominees to the If voting against election of all, indicate below your individual vote.
+Board of Directors.

+YOU MAY VOTE FOR ALL CURRENT

+NOMINEES ABOVE; OR YOU MAY VOTE INDIVIDUALLY AS TO EACH PROPOSED

+DIRECTOR BELOW

+For Against Abstain

+Mr. Gerald L. Jensen, Dir. and Pres.

+Mr. Richard H. Mandel, Jr., Director

+Mr. Edwin Peiker, Director & Sec.

+Mr. Dilworth A. Nebeker, Director

+07115 Mr. Julian D. Jensen, Director

+OTHER R MATTERS

+Election to retain Causey, Demgen & Moore as independent CPA's for

+the Company.

+Creation of 5,000,000 Class A Preferred

+Shares

-$\qquad \qquad \text{Grant to current management the right to vote your proxy in accordance with their judgement on other matters as may properly come before the meeting.}$
+Creation and issuance of 520,000 Special Class B Preferred Shares and Pledge of Oil and Gas Assets to these Shares Grant to current management the right to vote your proxy in accordance with their judgment on other matters as may properly come before the meeting.
+OTHER SHAREHOLDER PROPOSALS AND/OR NOMINATIONS